An actionable to-do list for making a college cheerleading team.

 Every school’s tryout format is different, so for each school you plan to try out for (and yes, some people do tryout at multiple schools, which I as a coach never had a problem with, but some coaches do), investigate their tryout process as best you can.
 How?
 First, check their web site – some schools clearly explain their tryout process.
 If not, email the coach to ask.
 If you know any current squad members or people who tried out there recently, ask them too.

 Now that you know what you’ll be asked to do at the tryout, you know exactly what you need to work on and be ready for.
 I could write a whole post on tryout prep, but here are some quick tips:

 - For tumbling, remember to prepare for the surface you’ll be tumbling on (Dead mat?
 Wood?
 Spring floor?
 Turf?).
 If you don’t have a dead mat available to practice on, wrestling mats are similar.

 - For coed stunting, you can get practice at open gyms or private lessons.
 Open gyms are the cheaper route if there are any in your area, but sometimes it’s hard to get much air time at them since no one’s obligated to work with you.
 Private lessons are fine, but make sure you’ve stunted with multiple guys so that you’re comfortable stunting with whomever they make you stunt with at the tryout.

 - For hair and makeup at tryouts, do a Google image search (images.google.com) to see how that squad does their hair and bow (if any) at games, and do yours in a similar way.
 (You’ll typically not want an all-star look.)

 - Be in the best shape of your life.
 It not only helps with every skill, it also helps any “Overall image” scores that some schools have.

 Conclusion and Worksheet

 That’s all – I hope it helps!
 If you have any questions, let me know in the comments.
-And remember you can go here to grab the printable worksheet to help you compare colleges during your search.
+And remember you can grab the printable worksheet (.docx) to help you compare colleges during your search.
 Good luck!